mehulagg/gitlab/doc/user/group/epics/index.md

-You can report on and quickly respond to the health of individual issues and epics by setting a red, amber, or green [health status on an issue](../../project/issues/index.md#health-status), which will appear on your Epic tree.
+You can report on and quickly respond to the health of individual issues and epics by setting a red, amber, or green [health status on an issue](../../project/issues/index.md#health-status), which will appear on your Epic tree. test

 ### Disable Issue health status in Epic tree